Adult Spiritual Development

-The Adult Religious Exploration program provides spiritual experiences that inspire, transform and sustain our members and friends.
-Adult RE offerings are open to everyone and are designed to provide opportunities for people to tell their own stories and ask their own questions, to encounter worldwide wisdom traditions, including the Unitarian Universalist traditions, to engage with ethical and moral questions, and to work within the congregation and the wider world to build communities of justice and love.
+The Adult Spiritual Development program provides spiritual experiences that inspire, transform and sustain our members and friends.
+Open to everyone, Adult Spiritual Development offerings provide opportunities for people to tell their stories and engage with ethical, moral, and spiritual questions; to encounter worldwide wisdom traditions, including the Unitarian Universalist tradition; and to work within the congregation and the wider world to build communities of justice and love.

 Current and upcoming offerings are listed in the right column.
 Class information is also available on the UUFCO Calendar, ACE (weekly All Congregation Email), and at the kiosk in the Gathering Hall.
 Some classes require registration and are fee-based while others are free.
 Recent classes have included opportunities for exploring what each of the principles of Unitarian Universalism means to us, "Spirit of Life," and “A Long Strange Trip,” exploring 2000 years of Unitarian Universalist History.

 In addition to class offerings, there are small facilitator-led groups that meet throughout the year.
 Although these groups are offered without cost, some may require registration, while others encourage drop-ins.
 These small groups are listed below.

 Sunday Morning Meditation: All are welcome to this weekly drop-in Sunday morning meditation at 9:15 a.m. during the first worship service.
 No experience needed.
 This group meets in the Founders' Fireside Room, and in good weather often walks to the labyrinth.